 Wealthsimple is a whole new kind of investing service.
 This is the latest installment in our "Data" series, where we dig into the numbers to learn more about how the world of money works.

 Did you know the stock market just celebrated a superimpressive birthday?
 The bull market turned eight, which makes it the second longest bull market ever.
 If the bull market were a child, they would be bugging their parents for their own iPhone by now.
-Sure, there have been dips, but if you've invested money in the last eight years (unless you bet on stocks; you're not betting on stocks are you?), it's fairly certain that you've seen the bottom line in your portfolio go in one general direction: up.
+Sure, there have been dips, but if you've invested money in the last eight years (unless you bet all your money on stocks; you're not betting all your money on stocks are you?), it's fairly certain that you've seen the bottom line in your portfolio go in one general direction: up.
 Since 2009 the S&P 500 has risen 259 percent.

 259 percent.
 Pretty amazing, right?